Sinnefa/K-Means-without-any-import/README.md

 -   How this idea came to be.
 Why should you care.
 Personal thoughts.
 -   We want to understand how things work.
 -   We will implement a machine learning algorithm without using any library.
--   We will implement random, sqrt, sine, cosine wihtout using any library
+-   We will implement random, sqrt, sine, cosine without using any library
 -   The mental steps to implement everything you need both DATA and Algorithm.
 -   Lack of data doesn't stop algorithms.
 Sometimes you don't have data but you can make it so that it tests what you want.
 -   **_Where there is a will there is a way._**

 **Introduction**

 In my opinion everyone should see what's under the bonnet of your car, at least one in a lifetime.
 You should be curious to know how things work.
-Explore TVs, video games consoles, mobile phones, mold, yeast, eggs!
+Explore TVs, video games consoles, mobile phones, mould, yeast, eggs!
 I did all these and I suggest you doing it too...
 I never opened up a human being, yet... don't worry.

 One of the most beautiful things I know is the so called logical thinking, or algorithmic thinking, if you want to make it sound cooler.
 I see algorithms as a synonym of logic.
 Unlike other sciences, in mathematics et similia, you don't really need to memorise things by heart, even if you don't remember something, you can derive it.